-(a) You may select only one coverage level for each crop that you elect to insure.
+- (a) You may select only one coverage level for each crop that you elect to insure.

-- (b) After the initial crop year of insurance, your coverage level election, share insured, optional coverage or amount of protection may only be changed on or before the sales closing date prior to the beginning of the crop year for which the change is to be effective. - (c) Your request to increase your coverage level, or to add optional coverage, will not be accepted if a cause of loss that could or would cause damage to the insured crop is evident when your request is made.
+- (b) After the initial crop year of insurance, your coverage level election and optional coverage may only be changed on or before the sales closing date prior to the beginning of the crop year for which the change is to be effective.

+- (c) Your request to elect a higher coverage level or to add optional coverage will not be accepted if a cause of loss that could or would cause damage to the insured crop is evident when your request is made.

+- (d) If by the:

+- (1) Sale closing date, you elect:

+- (i) A higher coverage level; or

+- (ii) To add optional coverage; or

+- (2) Acreage reporting date, you:

+- (i) Increase your insured share, or

+- (ii) Report additional insurable trees such that the amount of protection will increase by more than 10 percent; and

+- (3) Insured damage occurs after the sales closing date but before the date insurance attaches for the crop year, any election or change you have made under section 3(d)(1) or (2) of these Crop Provisions will not be effective for the crop year for which the election or change was made.